hari nef to play wild warhol associate tinkerbelle in robert mapplethorpe biopic | read | i-D

 While not a fantastically famous character of that particular scene today, Tinkerbelle was pretty major.
 A Studio 54 regular and contributor to Andy Warhol's Interview magazine, she also appeared on national TV as a film critic and party reporter for Newsweek Video — though she was eventually fired for being unreliable.
 "It was almost like Marilyn Monroe coming to the set," producer John Peaslee commented, as Gary Comenas notes in his authoritative archive WarholStars.org.

-In an entry from 23 December 1978, Andy Warhol writes, "Talked to Tinkerbelle and she was saying how she makes out with everybody she interviews, that she was making out with Christopher Walken and that his wife was getting upset.
-She said she cut her arm falling on the glass from a skylight -- she'd broken into a friend's apartment -- she thought they had some drugs in there.
-I guess Tinkerbelle's really wild".
-Sadly, her wild life went off the rails and she committed suicide at the age of 40.
+In an entry from December 23, 1978, Andy Warhol writes, "Talked to Tinkerbelle and she was saying how she makes out with everybody she interviews, that she was making out with Christopher Walken and that his wife was getting upset.
+She said she cut her arm falling on the glass from a skylight — she'd broken into a friend's apartment — she thought they had some drugs in there.
+I guess Tinkerbelle's really wild."
+Sadly, her wild grew turbulent and she committed suicide at the age of 40.

 According to WarholStars.org, Tinkerbelle wrote in her unpublished autobiography, Sometimes a Somebody, "I've been a go-go dancer, a stenographer, an actress, a comedian, a tap dancer, a dance teacher, a film critic, a maid, a designer, a fashion model, a singer, a publicist, a journalist, a computer operator.
 I have appeared on national television.
 I have collected endless unemployment.
 I have worked, wage-slaved, struggled and triumphed and lost".
 So, the perfect role for multi-hyphenate mega-babe Hari, except she ain't losing.
 We can't wait!